cds-snc/notification-documentation/src/en/send.md

 ### Sending methods
-You can send files in two ways on Notify:
+You can send files in two ways on GC Notify:

 1. directly attached to emails
-1. through a unique link to a web interface.
-Links are unique and unguessable.
+1. through a private link to a web interface

 You are able to control how files are delivered to recipients on every API call.
 GC Notify cannot access or decrypt your files.

-::: tip Choosing the appropriate sending method
+::: tip Choosing a sending method

-People are generally more used to files directly attached to emails.
-With that in mind, it's not uncommon to see attachments being blocked by security rules or some email providers.
+People generally expect files to be directly attached to emails.
+With that in mind, it's not uncommon to see attachments being blocked by security rules or email providers.
 Use the unique link method to prevent your attachments from being blocked.

-We encourage you to perform tests before choosing a sending method.
+Before choosing a sending method, perform tests to see what works best for your use case.

 :::